Studio-Plus/Studio-Plus-API/0 Documentation/DOC.md

 )
 //If you're wondering, no, I'm not a Powerpuff Girls fan, it's just a fun example.
 ```
+It is not possible to mix e.g. 4 liquids into 2 with 1 API method, although it shouldn't be hard to implement something like this.

 ### Liquid ID List (for v1.26.6)
 When working with specific liquids in general, you should use a reference to the liquid class ID string instead of a plain string to avoid zooi's changes to any names causing your mods to break<br/>